petered/eagle_eyes_website/_posts/2023-03-14-comparison.md

 **Searchlight** uses a deep-learning based approach.
-The model has been trained on images of downed aircraft, hikers, etc.  You are able to chose what type of object you are looking, or search by colour-palette, and you can define a "confidence threshhold".
+The model has been trained on images of downed aircraft, hikers, etc.  You are able to chose what type of object you are looking for, or search by colour-palette, and you can define a "confidence threshold".
 The tool uses a web-based interface, where you can submit a folder of images for processing.
 This, as mentioned before, has the disadvantage that you need an internet connection to use it.